velagand/StockRabbit/README.md

 API: Barchart, Intrinio, Quandl

-The web framework used for StockRabbit is Flask, along with Google App Engine to handle data storage and file serving, and various javascript libraries, HTML, and CSS for the frontend.
+The web framework used for StockRabbit is Flask, along with Google App Engine to handle data storage, querying and static file serving, as well as various javascript libraries (listed above), HTML, and CSS for the frontend.